websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/form-rules/using-the-jump-to-page-rule.md

 In this example, there are three pages:

-* _First time camper?_: a required single selection field with two options: _Yes_ and _No_.
+* _First time camper?_: a required single selection field with two options: _Yes_ and _No_
-* A second form page called _New Camper Information_.
+* A second form page called _New Camper Information_
-* A third form page called _Success_.
+* A third form page called _Success_

-Depending on the respondent's choice, the form skips the second page and proceeds to the _Success_ page.
+If the user selects *no* on the first page, the form skips the second page and proceeds to the _Success_ page.

 ## Configuring the Jump to Page Action Rule